 Burn: Mountain climbers (90 seconds on, 30 seconds rest x 3)

-Build: Sit-ups are boring and the movement doesn’t hit all major muscle groups.
+Build: Sit-ups are boring, and the movement doesn’t hit all major muscle groups.
 But they still have a role within your larger repertoire of belly-firming exercises.
-Aim for one sit-up every two seconds for 60 seconds, then relax 15 seconds.
+Aim for one sit-up every two seconds for 60 seconds, then relax for 15 seconds.
 Repeat 3 times.

 Burn: Bicycle.
 Cranking your feet through the air as you lie on your back will engage those deep transverse muscles that stabilize your core and keep you from injury.

 Build: Hinges (opposite knee to elbow sit-ups) work lower back muscles along with all major abdominal groups.
-Do 3 sets of 20 reps with 30 seconds rest.
+Do 3 sets of 20 reps with 30 seconds rest between them.